The 2021 AEDC data collection has now been completed. Thanks to all schools who took part in the 2021 collection.

 School principals are instrumental in the effectiveness of the AEDC and play a key role in contributing to community discussions about school readiness in the context of AEDC findings.

 Supporting the census collection

 The success of the AEDC collection relies on School principals offering active support to their school community both before and during the census.
-Principals provide strategic guidance regarding the conduct of the AEDC in their school, nominating an ‘AEDC Champion’, where possible, and ensuring that teachers have the necessary support and resources to complete the Early Development Instrument for each eligible child.
+Principals provide strategic guidance regarding the conduct of the AEDC in their school, nominating an ‘AEDC School Coordinator’, where possible, and ensuring that teachers have the necessary support and resources to complete the Early Development Instrument for each eligible child.
 They are also responsible for communicating important information to parents about the AEDC.

 Initiating community partnerships